bhasarma/kitchenware-classification-project/README.md

 >work done after submitting this capstone project on 21.12.2022 with Commoit ID `1f283a8`:
 1. cleaned train.py file
-2. corrected the appearance of files and folders section
+2. corrected appearance of files and folders section in readme.md
+3. corrected appearance of Model deployment (for testing locally) part under 5.
+Development System section in readme.md

 ## Contacts
 If you face any problem in running any part of the project: